How to Contact Your Representative About LGBTQ+ Federal Protections

 What federal LGBTQ+ legislation is active in 2026?

 The Equality Act, which would add sexual orientation and gender identity to federal civil rights law, has been reintroduced.
-At the same time, legislation restricting gender-affirming care for minors and removing LGBTQ+ non-discrimination guidance from federal agencies is moving through the Republican-controlled Congress.
+At the same time, legislation restricting gender-affirming care and removing LGBTQ+ non-discrimination guidance is moving through Congress.

 Does calling about LGBTQ+ rights make a difference?